ssalims/12-Poli-28_aug---06_sept-2023/m 06/readme.md

 <b>Node-RED Dashboard + NodeMCU ESP32-S ->Serial Communication Exercise</b><br><br>

 <b>Objectives:<br>
--sdsds

-Control LED & Servo
-Node-RED: Full Broker exercise.
+- Communication thru serial communication port i.e., via data cable connected from ESP32 to laptop/pc usb port,<br>
+- Displaying data from ESP32 to Node-RED dashboard,<br>
+- Sending data from Node-RED dashboard to ESP32 e.g. switch on & off led,<br>
+- Full MQTT broker exercise.</b><br><br>

-Watch out with the DHT11 drivers.
+Watch out with the DHT11 drivers. <br>
-You may refer the detail at the store that you have purchased it.
+You may refer the detail to the store that you have purchased DHT11 or any sensors used.<br>

-**You may Node-RED is a cross platform / multyplatform that works on various OS or devices.
+**Node-RED is a cross platform / multi platform that works on various OS or devices -  (***the notes indicated RasPI).